 The Instagram Version: Sunny days and perfect camping weather.

-The Full-Time Reality: You'll experience rain, snow, extreme heat, and bitter cold—sometimes all in the same week.
-Weather dictates your daily activities, energy usage, comfort level, and even your mood more than you ever imagined.
+The Full-Time Truth: You'll face rain, snow, extreme heat, and bitter cold—sometimes all in the same week.
+Weather controls your daily tasks, energy use, comfort level, and even your mood more than you ever thought.

-Successful full-time van lifers plan for weather extremes and have strategies for staying comfortable and occupied during extended periods of challenging conditions.
-This means having proper insulation, adequate heating and cooling, and indoor activities for those days when going outside isn't appealing.
+Thriving full-time van lifers plan for weather extremes and have plans for staying comfy and busy during long periods of tough conditions.
+This means having proper insulation, adequate heating and cooling (Havelock Wool), and indoor activities for those days when going outside isn't appealing.

 What Nobody Tells You About Van Life Logistics